LMKH/PythonProjects/README.md

 ***
 # Kilometers to Miles Converter
-Handy little tool for when you need to convert Kilometers into Miles.
+A handy little tool for when you need to convert Kilometers into Miles.

 ***
 # Weight Converter